 Digging Blind Wreaks Havoc14 Mar 2020

 Underneath the feet of every American are millions of miles of buried cables, electrical lines, pipelines, water systems, and more.
-This vast network of underground facilities is coursing with the information, power, and resources we rely on every day.
+This vast network of underground utilities is coursing with the information, power, and resources we rely on every day.

 But because it is buried under our yards, sidewalks, gardens, parking lots, ponds, and buildings, we cannot see it.
 This is a major problem when construction crews and excavators need to break ground for a grand new project or simple maintenance job.
 Almost every day in America, someone digs into the earth and strikes a critical piece of infrastructure – sometimes causing power outages or Internet loss for a community, but often striking hazardous material pipelines and leading to gas leaks and explosions.